-This document is issued to disclose sustainability-related information on this product, in relation to the Article 10 of the EU Sustainable Finance Disclosure Regulation (SFDR).
-Please refer to the prospectus of the fund and to the KIID before making any final investment decisions.
-Mirova Europe Environmental Equity is a sub-fund of the Luxembourg SICAV Mirova Funds, approved by the Luxembourg Commission for the Supervision of the Financial Sector (the "CSSF").
-Natixis Investment Managers International is the management company and has delegated financial management to Mirova.
+The purpose of this document is to provide transparency on the sustainability objective pursued by this product in accordance with Article 10 of the EU Sustainable Finance Disclosure Regulation (SFDR).
+Please refer to the prospectus of the fund and to the KID before making any final investment decisions.
+Mirova Europe Sustainable Equity is a sub-fund of the Luxembourg SICAV Mirova Funds, approved by the Luxembourg Commission for the Supervision of the Financial Sector (the "CSSF").
+Natixis Investment Managers International is the management company and has delegated investment management to Mirova.